openshift/assisted-test-infra/GUIDE.md

         sshpass -p '*****' ssh root@<iDRAC-IP> racadm remoteimage -d

-1. The `live.iso` should reboot the nodes and boot them into a Fedora Live image.
+1. The `live.iso` should reboot the nodes and boot them into an RHCOS Live image.
 Once it has done this, shortly you will notice the nodes becoming discoverable for your cluster via the `http://<host-ip>:6008/clusters/<cluster-id>` dashboard.

 1. Once the nodes are now available on the dashboard, select the appropriate role for each OpenShift cluster node.